Take a look inside the bottle

 Microbeads are solid plastic particles of 5 mm or less and are used to exfoliate or cleanse in personal care products.

 We previously included microbeads in some of our exfoliating cleansing products and toothpastes based on positive feedback from people who use them.
 Because microbeads are made from plastic, certain groups have questioned whether plastic found in our oceans and waterways is from microbeads.
 The science to date shows the breakdown of larger plastics to be the primary source of plastics in the ocean, not microbeads.

 Now we have removed microbeads from all P&G facial/body cleansers and toothpaste formulas, so today the products we are manufacturing are microbead-free.

-We share more details on the list of fragrance ingredients we use to make our fragrances, as well as the list of ingredients we do not use here.
-You will see that we do not use many common food allergens in our fragrances, including Egg Derivatives, Milk Derivatives, Gluten, Barley, Rye, Soy Derivatives, Fish or Shellfish.
-In total, we exclude over 140 ingredients from our fragrances – more exclusive than the list of ingredients banned by the International Fragrance Association.
-We are committed to completing fragrance transparency listings for all products sold in U.S. and Canada by the end of 2019.
-You can read more about our commitment at: news.pg.com
+We do not use many common food allergens in our fragrances, including Egg Derivatives, Milk Derivatives, Gluten, Barley, Rye, Soy Derivatives, Fish or Shellfish.
+In total, we exclude over 170 ingredients from our fragrances—more exclusive than the list of ingredients banned by the International Fragrance Association.
+Additional information about the fragrance ingredients we use in our products can be found for most items in the U.S. and Canada either on the brand website and via SmartLabel®.

 Preservatives (including parabens and others)